lancenacabuan/Shaliah/README.md

     features, many church theologians (ancient and modern) have said **"the Christology of the Church is essentially Johannine"**[\[45\]](https://www.biblicalunitarian.com/articles/jesus-christ/the-gospel-of-john#:~:text=The%20Gospel%20of%20John%3A%20Great,the%20Church%20is%20essentially%20Johannine)
-   –meaning that John's portrayal of Jesus as the divine Son of God
-    who reveals the Father undergirds later doctrinal development.
+    – meaning that John's portrayal of Jesus as the divine Son of God who reveals the Father undergirds later doctrinal development.
     Biblical Unitarians, however, interpret John differently (which will be covered in the Unitarian section), often suggesting that John's